doofuslarge/lscp/README.md

 (i.e., identifier names, comments, and string literals) from source code files.
 This is useful, for example, for building IR models on source code.

+### Design Goals

 lscp was developed with the following goals:

 * Speed.
-We need to process millions of files in no time.
+Our goal is to process millions of input files in little time.
 We achieve this by:
   * Not parsing the source code.
 Instead, we rely on heuristics to isolate identifier names, comments, and string literals, and discard the rest.
   * Using multiple threads, so that I/O and CPU can be maximized concurrently.